Ole Gunnar Solskjaer feels he has a special squad at Old Trafford.

 “We’ve definitely learned.
 The group is special.”

-He was eventually appointed on a full-time basis the following March.
+He was subsequently appointed on a full-time basis the following March.

-In his two-and-a-half-year spell at the club, Solskjaer has lost three semi-finals and one final.
+Solskjaer has since lost three semi-finals and one final in charge of United.

 The club will be keen to see those losses turn to victories after splurging more than £100 million this summer.

-The Red Devils addressed some key areas of their squad this summer.
+The Red Devils addressed some key areas of their squad during the transfer window.

 They were lacking a world-class centre-back to partner Maguire, and Varane could be the perfect addition in that role.